Attractions and Restaurants Open on Thanksgiving Day

 Gander in the Garden of the Gods

-The Garden of the Gods Trading Post won’t be open until Black Friday and Small Business Saturday, but those graceful rock formations in the distance stand ready to greet you.
-The Garden of the Gods is open on Thanksgiving Day and as free as the day it was gifted to the city.
-Take a post-dinner hike along the interpretive trails and explore the massive red rocks that fill the world-famous park.
-If you really want to work up an appetite, take a lap around the park on your bike in the wide and rider-friendly lanes that run with the road.
-If you’re not quite up to the challenge (those hills are tough), you can rent a PikeRide and get that extra ebike assist to help you conquer those steeper climbs.
+If you really want to work up an appetite, take a lap around the park on your bike.
+The Garden has wide and rider-friendly lanes that run with the road.
+If you’re not quite up to the challenge (those hills are tough), you can rent a PikeRide.
+That extra e-bike assist will help you conquer those steeper climbs.
 Pick a bike with a good battery.
 There are stops in Old Colorado City near the road to the Garden and in Manitou Springs, which is near the local’s favorite entrance next to the Garden of the Gods Trading Post.

 A Grand Buffet at the Cheyenne Mountain Resort